Monday, 22 August 2022

 Fig. 8.1 - A "rose quartz" pendant cut in a faceted ball shape, which is actually an agate and quartz geode that's been dyed pink, not a true rose quartz specimen.

-Regarding pendants, I recently got two, firstly a polished rose quartz pendant (Fig. 8.3), featuring the characteristic uniform pale pink tone of many rose quartz specimens, as well as another 'rose quartz' pendant (Figs. 8.1-3), which is actually a dyed agate featuring a visually interesting small geode with some small rough quartz crystals inside, in contrast to the polished exterior, cut into a faceted ball shape.
-The pink hue of this pendant looks very vibrant and artificial in some places, and the piece shows the characteristic banded pattern of agate, so this one is definitely a banded agate that has been dyed pink to (poorly) imitate rose quartz.
-Agates are also routinely dyed in various vibrant fantasy colours to make them 'more attractive' to the regular buyer.
-Rose quartz is quite abundant in its natural form, with hardly any need to fake it with dyes, but, like we have seen in Figs. 6.1-6.6 and in Figs. 8.2-3, it usually showcases light pink hues, sometimes almost white, rather than vibrant pinks (darker and more intense rose hues - albeit not neon-level vibrant - can be found naturally, but are much rarer, and way more expensive).
+Regarding pendants, in 2023 I got a polished rose quartz pendant (Fig. 8.3), featuring the characteristic uniform pale pink tone of many rose quartz specimens, as well as another pendant (in Figs. 8.1-3) which was in the same box as the rose quartzs but is actually a banded agate + quartz geode dyed bright pink.
+It's visually quite interesting, featuring a small geode with some small rough quartz crystals inside, contrasting to the polished exterior, which is cut into a faceted ball shape.
+The pink hue of this pendant, dyed pink possibly to (poorly) imitate rose quartz. looks very blatantly vibrant and artificial in several places.
+Agates are routinely dyed in various vibrant fantasy colours to make them 'more attractive' to the regular buyer.
+Rose quartz is quite abundant in its natural form, with hardly any need to fake it with dyes or other materials, but, like we have seen in Figs. 6.1-6.6 and in Figs. 8.2-3, it usually showcases light pink hues, sometimes almost white, rather than vibrant pinks (darker and more intense rose hues - albeit not neon-level vibrant - can be found naturally, but are much rarer, and way more expensive).
 So some people might think that a more vivid colour, obtained affordably, would make for a more attractive and marketable gem, same as what does happen in other cases, especially when it comes to agates (as we will further see below in this post).

 Fig. 8.2 - Real rose quartz, left (featuring a rough specimen and a tumbled stone), featuring uniform light pink hues in massive habit, vs the dyed agate pendant, right, showcasing a brighter pink hue that is uneven, with blatant zones of nearly neon vibrant pink.